 Why is it reported? #

 A generic class is used without specifying its type parameters.
-Generic classes (those with @template tags) expect type arguments to be provided when they are referenced.
+Generic classes (those with @template tags) expect type arguments to be provided when referenced.
 Without type arguments, PHPStan cannot properly track the types flowing through the generic class, reducing the effectiveness of type checking.

 This is similar to using array instead of array<string, int> — it works, but PHPStan loses valuable type information.